 Ask questions like; Do I really need a new car?
 What will the warranty maintenance cost on my new car?
 What if I purchase the same car 3-4 years old, what would the savings be?
 If you have a job, no matter how secure you think you are, that security could be in jeopardy at any time.
 So, purchasing a car that you can buy cash or with very low payments will be the better option.
 The same holds true with a home, if it is too large, with a stressful payment, the smaller home with the lower payment, that carries less stress may be a better option.

 Stay Properly Insured

-This seems to be plain old common sense.
+The second step to budget planning to avoid financial disasters seems to be plain old common sense.
 But, sometimes people with a home and car let important insurances lapse due to illness or thinking they don’t have the time, they let important insurance lapse, due to simple negligence.
 Stay fully insured with a car, home, health, life, and if you own a business – all applicable business insurance.
 A small business lawsuit should always be covered with business liability insurance, not your personal assets – so, don’t take the chance.

 Don’t Waste When Times are Good and Income is High

 We have had many economic downturns and upturns in the past several decades.
 The one regret I have heard a lot when I talk to people who make a lot of money when times are good is — “I lost my mind when I had a lot of money, and spent without regard to the reality to the future, then a financial disaster came”.
 Because nothing is guaranteed, even good times, it is important to handle your money as if the money will stop anytime, that will help protect your assets.

 Let Your Kids know Money Doesn’t Grow on Trees